 - Avoid being outdoors from early evening to morning when mosquitoes are most active and likely to bite, as well as at any time in shady, wooded areas.

 - Reduce mosquito breeding sites around your home by getting rid of all water-filled containers and objects, where possible.
 Change the water in bird baths at least once per week.

 - Use an approved insect repellent, such as one containing DEET or Icaridin.

-- Make sure window and door screens are tight and without holes, cuts or other openings.
+- Make sure your window and door screens are tight and without holes, cuts or other openings.

-Locations of standing water sites that have had larvicide applied this year are available at halton.ca.
+Locations of standing water sites that have had larvicide applied this year is available on the West Nile Virus page on halton.ca.